-Click to view: Letter from Zoe King, Recruitment Chair, 2014
+Click to view: Letter from Grace Finkel, Recruitment Chair, 2015

 Panhellenic Formal Recruitment at Columbia University is held in the Spring semester.
 A woman is eligible to participate in Formal Recruitment and join a sorority if she is enrolled at Columbia University as a full-time student and has completed one full academic semester of coursework.
 First semester freshmen are ineligible.